Cluster Configuration

 ) for the app logs database.

-If not specified, the parent pods.databases
+If not set, the parent pods.databases

 configuration will be used.